Xensen008/RPSGame/README.md

 1.**User Input Handling:**

 The program prompts the user to input their choice (0 for rock, 1 for paper, or 2 for scissors).
-    Input validation ensures that only valid choices are accepted.
+-Input validation ensures that only valid choices are accepted.
 2.**Game Logic:**

-    The game determines the winner based on the rules of Rock, Paper, Scissors.
+-The game determines the winner based on the rules of Rock, Paper, Scissors.
-    The outcome (win, lose, or tie) is displayed after each round.
+-The outcome (win, lose, or tie) is displayed after each round.
 3.**Score Tracking:**

-    The program keeps track of the user's and computer's scores throughout the game.
+-The program keeps track of the user's and computer's scores throughout the game.
 4.**Random Computer Choices:**

-    The computer makes random choices to keep the game unpredictable and challenging.
+-The computer makes random choices to keep the game unpredictable and challenging.

 **How to Play:**
 1.Run the program.